denisreilly/ntp-bcp/commentsIESGLastCall.md

 Benjamin Kaduk

 ## Resolution
-TBD
+Change to
-"These facilities can be used as an amplification attack vector when used improperly."
+"But these facilities can be a vector for amplification attacks when abused."

 # Comment